andbloch/eth-lis-cheat-sheet/README.md

 **Description:** Cheat sheet for the "Learning and Intelligent Systems" course at ETH Zürich

 **Disclaimer:** Please be advised that nothing found here is guaranteed to be complete or correct.
-Feel free to report errors, I will try to fix them.

 **Note:** This summary was used for the exam of SS 2016